Theoretical Analyses of Multiobjective Evolutionary Algorithms on Multimodal Objectives: GSEMO with Stagnation Detection

 \section{GSEMO with Stagnation Detection}

-In this section, we discuss how to adapt the stagnation detection strategy proposed by \citet{RajabiW20} to multi-objective optimization.
-We obtain a variant of the GSEMO that has a slightly better asymptotic performance on \ojzj than the one with heavy-tailed mutation.
-However, we also speculate that this strategy may have difficulties with plateaus of constant fitness.
+In this section, we discuss the non-trivial question of how to adapt the stagnation-detection strategy proposed by~\cite{RajabiW22} to multiobjective optimization, which increases the mutation rate with the time that no improvement has been found.
+We define a stagnation-detection variant of the GSEMO that has a slightly better asymptotic performance on \ojzj than the GSEMO with heavy-tailed mutation.
+In contrast to this positive result on \ojzj, we speculate that this algorithm may have difficulties with plateaus of constant fitness.